Jammu and Kashmir National Panthers Party

 The Jammu & Kashmir National Panthers Party is a socialist and secular state political party in the state of Jammu and Kashmir, India.
 The party was founded on 23 March 1982 by husband and wife Prof. Bhim Singh and Jay Mala, Its aim is to "demolish corruption, communalism, criminalization, drug menace" and to establish a real democracy through ultimate revolution.
-Panthers Party has maintained power at assembly and the local level for over four decades in its stronghold within the mountainous Udhampur constituency, though it has failed to win any assembly seat. where in the vicinity 5.9 million tonnes of Jammu and Kashmir lithium reserves, the 7th largest known reserve in the world, with an estimated value of $500 billion, was discovered in February 2023.
+Panthers Party has maintained power at assembly and the local level for over four decades in its stronghold within the mountainous Udhampur constituency, where in 2002 it won all seats in the Udhampur district, and in 2024 despite failing to win any seats in the assembly, Panthers party placed second in every seat it contested as member of the winning INDIA alliance.
+In the vicinity of the Udhampur region 5.9 million tonnes of Jammu and Kashmir lithium reserves, the 7th largest known reserve in the world, with an estimated value of $500 billion, was discovered in February 2023.

 Panthers Party had campaigned for over three decades for the abolition of Article 370 and Article 35A, demanding that the special status of the State of Jammu and Kashmir be revoked, and for it to be fully assimilated into the Republic of India.
 These demands were finally met by a presidential order in August 2019 that revoked Jammu and Kashmir's special status.
 Panthers Party campaigns for a further division of the Union Territory of Jammu and Kashmir, with the recognition of Hindu-majority Jammu Division as a new and separate state of India.

 In 2017, Ankit Love, the son of Bhim Singh and Jay Mala, announced his candidacy for Prime Minister of India for the 2019 Indian general election.
 He became the party's leader on 28 May 2017.
 On 23 June 2021, Panthers Party President Prof. Bhim Singh was reported in the media as a potential candidate for the 2022 Indian vice presidential election, as recommended for nomination by Ankit Love, just prior to meeting Prime Minister Modi at his residence to discuss the insurgency in Jammu and Kashmir.

 In 1996, the party was notable in moving the Supreme Court and the Election Commission to return the democratic process to militancy-torn Jammu and Kashmir, when elections were held again in the state after a nine-year hiatus.